United States v. Guzmán: U.S. court proceedings

 Over the span of decades, Guzmán was charged in six separate U.S. indictments.
 The charges included money laundering, drug trafficking, kidnapping and murder in Chicago, Miami, New York and other cities, and with various associates as co-defendants.

 Arraignment and bail

 After arriving in the United States, Guzmán made his first appearance in the Eastern District court on January 20, 2017.
-At arraignment, Guzmán plead not guilty to all of the charges.
+At arraignment, Guzmán pleaded not guilty to all of the charges.
 Guzmán, who does not speak English, used a translator at the hearing.
 He was represented by two federal public defenders at his arraignment hearing.
 Guzmán subsequently replaced his public defenders with Eduardo Balarezo, William Purpura, and Jeffrey Lichtman.